Mojave National Preserve: Protection

-The preserve currently faces challenges based on its lack of funding, as of 2018 the preserve had a deferred maintenance of $118,036,341.
-This lack of funding has primarily lead to infrastructure disrepair which, in combination with the reckless driving prevalent among visitors, has caused a significant threat to the endangered Desert Tortoise population within the preserve.
-In addition to the tortoise's threatened population, the Prairie Falcon and the Bighorn Sheep are both at a risk within the preserve.
+The preserve continues to face challenges due to lack of funding.
+As of 2018, the preserve had a deferred maintenance of $118,036,341.
+This has led to infrastructure disrepair which, in combination with the reckless driving by some visitors, has caused a significant threat to the endangered desert tortoise population within the preserve.
+In addition to the tortoise's threatened population, the prairie falcon and the bighorn sheep are both at a risk within the preserve.
 A common solution provided to help save this population is to install wildlife crossings over the main roads within the preserve, though this is currently not possible with the funding provided.